majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module4/lab1.rst

 **Deploy the API and dashboard configuration.**

-.. note:: Execute these steps on the NGINX Plus Master Instance.
+.. note:: Execute this command on the NGINX Plus Master instance.

 .. code:: shell